This glossary includes various terms relevant to the contents of this site.

 Name, symbol or other device identifying a product; officially registered and legally restricted to the use of the owner or manufacturer.

 All registrars in.ORG, .COM, .INFO and the other TLDs follow this policy from ICANN.
 Under the policy, most types of trademark-based domain-name disputes must be resolved by agreement, court action or arbitration before a registrar will cancel, suspend or transfer a domain name.

 The distinct address that identifies each resource on the Internet.
 More formally, a URL is the networked extension of the standard filename concept that can exist on any machine on the network and can be served via any of several different methods.
 An example of a URL is http://www.afilias.info/.

 A World Wide Web interface to WHOIS services.

 A searchable database maintained by registries and registrars that contains information about domain name registrations in the .COM, .NET, .ORG, .EDU and ISO 3166 country code top-level domains.
 Also, the protocol, or set of rules, that describes the application used to access the database.

 The application server providing the WHOIS service.

-Organization based in Geneva, Switzerland, responsible for promoting the protection of intellectual rights throughout the world.
-It is one of the 16 specialized agencies in the UN system of organizations.
+organisation based in Geneva, Switzerland, responsible for promoting the protection of intellectual rights throughout the world.
+It is one of the 16 specialized agencies in the UN system of organisations.